microsoft/Auto-retinoscopy/README.md

 * `fiducials.py`: Detects the square fiducials in the input video.
 * `glasses.py` : Selects the type and size of paper frame design.
 * `utils.py`: Contains supporting utility functions for tracking, cropping, etc.
+* `calculate_power.py`: Contains the functions to calculate the net refractive power from the numpy arrays.

 ### Additional Modules